cdauksas/Colorado_Demographics_and_Labor_Correlation/README.md

 # Colorado Licensed Professionals and Demographics Correlation :mountain_snow:
 ### I asked the question: For various licensed professionals in the state of Colorado, are there any geographic characteristics (e.g., household income levels) at the county level that are highly associated with various professions?
  - For example: are Colorado dentists more likely to be licensed in high-income counties?
+ - In order to do this project I joined tables from the US Census Bureau that contained Colorado Counties Demographics and Colorado Licensed Professional tables
 ###
 #### I began the by going to the [Colorado Division of Professions and Occupations webiste](https://apps.colorado.gov/DORA/licensing/Lookup/GenerateRoster.aspx) to access tables of various licensed professionals.
 I extracted tables for Dentists, Plumbers, and Architects.
 ![](Photo of Colorado Website)